ellendim/EVOTREE/README.md

 Git repository for the Wood Regulomics article.

-To run the scripts, first download DATA.tar.gz (link to figshare??) containing the input data.
+To run the scripts, first download DATA.tar.gz (link to figshare!!) containing the input data.
 Scripts in this repo assumes there is a folder named *DATA* in the project root.
 All scripts (except .Rmd) should be run with project root as working directory such that data can be loaded with the relative path `DATA/`.